gozmn/wps/README.md

 2. Double click to install it in your GUI environment
 3. Once you complete the installation, there are two potaintial issues to be fixed.
    1) Missing fonts issue

-      Download all those fonts from missing fonts folder and copy them to the folder (/usr/share/fonts/wps-office or within /usr/share/fonts)
+      Download all those fonts from <a href="missing fonts">missing fonts</a> folder and copy them to the folder (/usr/share/fonts/wps-office or within /usr/share/fonts)

-   2) Can not export to PDF issue
+   3) Can not export to PDF issue

       $ cd /usr/lib/x86_64-linux-gnu
       $ ls -l libtiff*
       if there is nothing appeared, please install libtiff package, e.g., sudo apt install libtiffX (X is the version number, e.g., libtiff6)